View Document Text

 lead to adverse tax consequences.

-by the insurance carrier.
+delivered by the insurance carrier.

 Accounts.
-Unfavorable market conditions may by happenstance coincide with the timing of an
+Unfavorable market conditions may coincide by happenstance with the timing of an

 Account rebalance, in which case rebalancing losses may compound.
 Using the other strategies